-- 1 Build 2020-01-AB fixes a bug that causes simulations to stop with ERROR 2830 when creating a mesh if the .tcf command "Verbose == ON" was present. - 2 Multiple 2d\qnl files are not currently supported in the .qcf, build 2020-01-AB outputs ERROR 2846 if multiple "Read GIS Nesting == " commands have been specified. - Build 2020-01-AB now correctly reports ERROR 2051 if there is an unused CN connection line in a 2d\bc layer.
+- 1 Build 2020-01-AB fixes a bug that causes simulations to stop with ERROR 2830 when creating a mesh if the .tcf command "Verbose == ON" was present. - 2 Multiple 2d_qnl files are not currently supported in the .qcf, build 2020-01-AB outputs ERROR 2846 if multiple "Read GIS Nesting == " commands have been specified. - Build 2020-01-AB now correctly reports ERROR 2051 if there is an unused CN connection line in a 2d_bc layer.
 For the 2020-01-AA release, if there was a CN line not snapped to a SX or HX object, the simulation would start without issuing an ERROR.
-The CN line was not used. - Fixed issue with Quadtree and layered flow constriction shapes, which could cause the TUFLOW simulation to crash with no error message. - 5 Fixed an issue with If Scenario logic in the Quadtree Control File. - 6 Added ERROR 2844 if Solution Scheme == QPC specified, this command was valid in beta builds of TUFLOW prior to the release but should no longer be used. - 7 Ensures all input GIS layers are closed after being read.
+The CN line was not used. - 4 Fixed issue with Quadtree and layered flow constriction shapes, which could cause the TUFLOW simulation to crash with no error message. - 5 Fixed an issue with If Scenario logic in the Quadtree Control File. - Added ERROR 2844 if Solution Scheme == QPC specified, this command was valid in beta builds of TUFLOW prior to the release but should no longer be used. - 7 Ensures all input GIS layers are closed after being read.
 Build 2020-01-AA could produce WARNING 0255 unclosed GIS layers. - 8 Change ERROR 2807 to WARNING 2807, for the 2020-01-AA release an error was issued, but the simulation would continue.
-This can occur when multiple HT or HQ boundaries apply to the same cell, in this the case the first boundary applies.
+This can occur when multiple HT or HQ boundaries apply to the same cell, in this the case the first boundary applies. - Build 2020-01-AB fixes an issue with the grid and dem_M check files which caused the integer value of the Material ID being the order of the Material ID in the materials .csv of .tmf file.
+For example, if the materials file contained non sequential numbers as per the table below.
+For the 2020-01-AA version of TUFLOW, the check files for Quadtree would have contained the material IDs as 1,2 and 3 rather than 1, 5 and 10.
+This did not affect computations.